fbapt/ansible-lgsm-l4d-l4d2/README.md

 ansible-playbook --limit production configure_ssh_iptables.yml
 ```

-(optional) If you have a dedicated server (not a VM like virtualbox) and need a performance server
+(optional) If you have a physical dedicated server (not a VM like virtualbox) and need a performance server

 Execute performance playbook